Many or all companies we feature compensate us. Compensation and editorial

 • Income: Lenders want to know that borrowers can repay the loans they take out.
 You could be denied a student loan if you lack sufficient income.

 Private student loan lenders may also base approval on your field of study, which school you’re attending, and your residency status.
-While some lenders offer private student loans for international students, DACA recipients, and immigrants, not all of them do.
+While some lenders offer private student loans for international students, DACA recipients, and immigrants, not all do.

 Many private lenders recommend having a cosigner when applying for loans, but approval isn’t always a lock.
 You may be denied student loans with a cosigner if that cosigner doesn’t meet the lender’s eligibility requirements.
+In that case, you may need to find another creditworthy cosigner.

 What are potential solutions?